Video examples

 • Ensure screen reader users can navigate to links from the TalkBack menu

-• Role is automatically announced if a native component is used
+• Role is automatically announced if a native app component is used

 • When using non-native controls (custom controls), roles will need to be manually coded.